bryanvela98/healthmaskdetector/README.md

 python color_mask_detection.py
 ```
 ### Contributing
-Feel free to submit issues or pull requests if you would l
+Feel free to submit issues or pull requests if you would.